1.0 Audience

 Impacts to Printing

-- Non-BlasterPrint printers will no longer work after the new network goes live.
+Non-BlasterPrint printers will no longer work after the new “Mines” network goes live.
+However, you can still use these printers by connecting them directly to your computer via USB.

-The Mines-Restricted PPSK (Private Pre-Shared Key) network will be available in your building after the upgrade is completed.
-This network allows for secure, isolated subnetworks for designated users and is perfect for enhancing classroom or collaborative experiences.
+The "Mines-Personal PPSK" (Private Pre-Shared Key) network is available in most residence halls (except the older Mines Park buildings) that have been upgraded.
+This network allows for secure, isolated subnetworks for designated users and is perfect for gaming and streaming devices to connect smart TVs, gaming consoles, and media devices.

 What is new about the network?